t0gre/react-datepicker/packages/styled/README.md

 }
 ```

-The following is a list of *OPTIONAL* props you may provide to the `DateRangeInput` to customize appearance and behavior to your heart's desire.
+The following is a list of other *OPTIONAL* props you may provide to the `DateRangeInput` to customize appearance and behavior to your heart's desire.

 ```ts
 displayFormat?: string | FormatFunction // Default: 'MM/DD/YYYY'